Ellpeck/TinyLifeWeb/docs/articles/cheats.md

 - `ShowDebugActions` will enable a set of debug actions you can always select in-game, including teleporting to a certain location, adding people to your household, and more.
 - `AgeUp` will cause the selected person to age up if possible.
 - `RemoveRandos` will remove any randomly generated people from the map and regenerate them.
+- `Pregnancy [amount of hours]` will make the selected Tiny pregnant with the given amount of hours before likely going into labor.

 ## Modding and debug cheats
 - `EditWorld` allows you to place things outside of lots and adds the ability to add new lots to the world.
 You can find out more about editing the world in the [custom maps tutorial](custom_maps.md).